Course Outline

 - A patient taking a calcium channel blocker for high blood pressure has not experienced a significant improvement in blood pressure control.
 What could...

 - A patient is taking carbamazepine, a strong inducer of CYP3A4, for seizures.
-His physician has prescribed cyclosporine to prevent rejection after a re...
+Their physician has prescribed cyclosporine to prevent rejection after a ...

 - First-Pass Hepatic Metabolism